MetaMorphic-Digital/draw-steel/src/docs/System-Automation.md

 If an actor falls below 50 % of their maximum stamina, they automatically get the `winded` status effect applied to them.
 This status does not have any effects by itself.
 If the actor's stamina gets healed above the 50 % threshold, the `winded` status automatically if removed.

+## Active Effects

+The above automated conditions are bespoke active effects usable via the token HUD, but may further be enhanced directly via active effects.
+This is explained in more detail in the `Active Effect` page.

+### Linking status effects

+If an active effect is created, a status condition can be linked with it at the very bottom of the `Details` page.
+This has the result that the effect additionally to it's own eefects behaves as if the chosen status condition is activated for the actor.
+This includes effects such as `Frightened` or `Grabbed` that require a target to be the source of the effect.

+### Duration

+The second tab of the active effect pop-up is the `Duration` tab.
+At the top of this page a dropdown menu let's you choose between the typical Draw Steel effect durations `EoT`, `Save Ends`, and `End of Encounter or Dying`.
+They work as follows:

++ `EoT` removes the effect as soon as another actor takes their turn after the affected actor
++ `Save Ends` let's you define a save formula, the default is `1d10`.
+Once another actor takes their turn after the affected actor, the affected actor will be prompted to roll a save.
+In this prompt, they can adjust the required number they have to roll and add any situational bonuses.
+Additionally, they can spend a Hero Token to succeed instead of rolling.
++ `End of Encounter or Dying` ends the effect when combat is ended by the director, or if the actor is marked `Dead`.